klux21/callback_printf/README.txt

 Floating point exponents for bases higher than 14 are prefixed by a tilde '~' istead of the letter 'e' which becomes a member of the regular digits of those bases.

+The implementation also uses the great printf parameter validation features of the gcc which are a great thing for preventing program crashes within printf like functions.
+However that may trigger those warnings in case of the using any format enhancements and you may need to deactivate those checks by defining the macro PRINTF_LIKE_ARGS(f,a) as nothing then.

-An interesting feature is the unintentional and very fast generic mantisse and exponent calculation for the different numeric base systems that enables the support of all of those numeric systems.
-Where else do you find a genereric solution for printing floating points in a lot of different numeric systems?
+An interesting internal feature is the fast generic mantisse and exponent calculation for the several numeric bases that enables the generic support of different numeric bases for the floating point output.

 The little benchmark vsprintf_bench.c is an easy way for checking the performance.
 Just execute that file in a shell of a Posix system and have a look on the outpout.

-The callback_printf based wrappers are prefixed with an s for 'speed' and for 'security' because you won't share your string data with compiler libraries which can be a security issue in some special use cases where you need to prevent sniffing.
+All callback_printf based wrappers are prefixed with an s for 'speed' and for 'security' because you won't share your string data with compiler libraries which can be a security issue in some special use cases where you need to prevent sniffing.